How does a fundraiser 50/50 Raffle work?

 50/50 raffle | A fun and easy fundraising idea

-It’s just like a normal raffle, but instead of a prize, the organization splits the proceeds with the winner.
+If you’re planning your next fundraising event, have you considered incorporating a 50/50 raffle?
+This exciting and interactive fundraising strategy has the potential to not only boost your event’s financial gains but also foster a sense of community among your supporters.
 Anyone can participate in this revenue enhancer, even if they just have a few dollars.
 And they get a chance to win much more, which is very appealing.
-You can also hold a 50/50 raffle in person or at a virtual event.
+You can also host a 50/50 raffle in person or at a virtual event.
+In this comprehensive guide, we’ll walk you through the ins and outs of hosting a successful 50/50 raffle.

 All you really need is raffle tickets, but the additional items listed below will help make the process smoother:

-• Raffle tickets.
+• 50/50 raffle tickets.
 Purchase a double roll of raffle tickets at an office supply store or party store.
 These are the tickets that tear apart and both tickets have an identical number.

 • Selling aprons.
 Make it easier on your ticket sellers and provide them with easy-access pockets to hold cash and sold tickets.